 This is a 2-year program at most schools.
 It is recommended that in high school the student lean towards an emphasis in math, science and biology courses.
 Some schools may require a full year of general education courses prior to declaring the surgical technology major.

 Students are trained in laboratory technology and the sterile processing of instruments.
 Some programs have a clinical component.
 Classes focus on subjects such as:

 - Disease and pathology

 Certificates in Surgical Instruments/Sterile Instrument Technology

 Several accredited schools and institutions offer surgical instrument technician and sterile instrument technician courses and certification.
-Most certifications require that the aspiring technician pass a criminal background check prior to being accepted.
-Drug screenings are also required, generally at the expense of the student.
 Courses for this certification focus directly on the specific tasks an instrument technician will perform, such as:

 - Departmental safety operations

 - Surgical instrument selection